 Figure 7.
-Model output showing cumulative outmigration, mortality, and adjusted-ACCE daily production estimates for seven groups of ad-clipped hatchery-origin Chinook smolts in 2006.
+Model output showing cumulative outmigration, mortality, and adjusted-ACCE daily production estimates for seven groups of ad-clipped hatchery-origin Chinook smolts in 2007.

-Similar modeling was also conducted using historical data for 2005, 2004, 2003, 2002, 2001, and 1999.
+Similar modeling was also conducted using historical data for 2006, 2005, 2004, 2003, 2002, 2001, and 1999.
 Modeling could not be conducted for 2000 data because ACCE production estimates for marked fish in 2000 was nearly double that of the number of marked fish that were released.
 The reason for this large discrepancy is not known at this time, but one potential explanation could be that hatchery records may be erroneous for that year.
 Alternatively, low sampling effort combined with poor survival of marked hatchery fish may have strongly affected the measured recapture rate for ad-clipped fish in 2000.
 The results of the model for 1999 differ markedly from those of 2001 - 2003 but this may be a result of the poor sampling effort in 1999, which is discussed further in the section comparing the three methods of determining production estimates.

 Figure 8.
-Modeled average residence time versus group release date for individually-modeled groups of marked hatchery Chinook smolts released in 1999, 2001, 2002, 2003, 2004, 2005, & 2006.
+Modeled average residence time versus group release date for individually-modeled groups of marked hatchery Chinook smolts released in 1999, 2001, 2002, 2003, 2004, 2005, 2006, (navy) & 2007 (green).

 Figure 8 shows the group residence times versus the release date based on historical trap data.
-Clearly there appears to be a relationship between the timing of release and the modeled length of time that hatchery-origin smolts take to reach the trap site after release.
-Unfortunately, multiple groups being released into the river at different times confound the data from 2002, 2003, 2004, 2005, & 2006.
+Unfortunately, multiple groups being released into the river at different times confound the data from 2002, 2003, 2004, 2005, 2006, & 2007.